 The survival horde crafting game

 How long would you survive in a zombie-infested post-apocalyptic wasteland, armed only with your wits and whatever you can scavenge?
 That's the question posed by survival horror game 7 Days to Die, and answering it is where the fun of playing it lies.
-The game combines open-world RPG elements, complex crafting and first-person shooter combat to create a compelling zombie apocalypse experience.
+The action game combines open-world RPG elements, complex crafting and first-person shooter combat to create a compelling zombie apocalypse experience.

 Scavenge and survive

 Online multiplayer games can see survivors working together to survive or competing for scarce resources.
 The most important mechanics in 7 Days to Survive are the destructible environment and the day-night cycle.
 During the day, zombies are sluggish and passive.
-Although they can still be dangerous if provoked -- for instance, if you take meat or other things that smell like food too close to them -- a cautious and well-armed survivor should be able to cope.
+Although they can still be dangerous if provoked—for instance, if you take meat or other things that smell like food too close to them—a cautious and well-armed survivor should be able to cope.
 At night, however, they become faster, stronger and more aggressive.
 You'll need a safe place to stay, which is where the destructible environment comes in.

 The game's crafting system allows you to chop down trees, mine for minerals, break structures down for parts and use everything you produce to build and reinforce a safe home for yourself and your allies.
 Traps, spikes, ditches and barricades will all help keep the zombie horde out until the sun rises and it's time to go scavenging again.